 Moved by the desire to extend the reach of his apostolate, Monsignor João Clá has written and published numerous books, which have enjoyed enormous success.
 While many of them have had print-runs in the hundreds of thousands, some of them have reached a circulation of more than a million copies.
 Many of these works have also been translated from the Portuguese into Spanish, English, Italian, French, Polish, and Albanian.
 Some of the titles include: Fatima, Aurora of the Third Millennium, The Rosary: a Prayer of Peace, The Sacred Heart of Jesus: a Treasure of Goodness and of Love, The Miraculous Medal: Story and Celestial Promises, Jacinta and Francisco, the privileged of Mary, The Luminous Mysteries of the Rosary, Daily Prayers.
 Four works are especially noteworthy because of the quality of the research undertaken and for their erudition: The Mother of Good Counsel of Genazzano, Dona Lucilia, Commentaries on the Little Office of the Immaculate Conception and New Insights on the Gospel.

 He is member of various scholarly organizations, such as, the International Society of Thomas Aquinas and the Marian Academy of Aparecida, and his academic, cultural and scientific achievements have been recognized internationally.
 For example, Mexico awarded him its Medal of Science.
-Since 2002 he is a regular contributor to Heralds of the Gospel Magazine, where write commentaries on the Gospel.
+Since 2002 he is a regular contributor to Heralds of the Gospel Magazine, where he writes commentaries on the Gospel.
 The magazine is published in Portuguese, English, Spanish and Italian.

 In October 2007 Monsignor João Clá founded and has contributed to the academic journal Lumen Veritatis published by the Aristotelian-Thomist Philosophical Institute (Instituto Filosófico Aristotélico-Tomista – IFAT) and the Saint Thomas Aquinas Theological Institute (Instituto Teológico São Tomás de Aquino – ITTA).